Question: Why is my period 2 days late?

 My period is 2 days late, should I take a pregnancy test?

-Its okay if you check for pregnancy 2 days after your period.
-However, if negative, it is best to hold out until a week after period and recheck.
+Its okay if you check for pregnancy 2 days after your period was due.
+However, if negative, it is best to hold out until about a week after period and recheck, or see your doctor if you are still unsure.

 I am 2 days late and I'm never late always 2 days early I have been drinking for the past week or two about 3 cups of warm water and lemon juice I have my normal signs but nothing can you help me please I'm stressed out